rlarjsdn3/Swift-Concurrency-Korean/language-guide/Task.md

     deinit {
         // even though the task is still retained,
-        // once it completes it no lognre causes a reference cycle with the actor
+        // once it completes it no longer causes a reference cycle with the actor

         print("deinit actor")
     }